 For more information on CSA codes, please see the CSA website.

 Transportation of Dangerous Goods Act

 Transport Canada’s Transport Dangerous Goods (TDG) Directorate serves as the major source of regulatory development, information and guidance on dangerous goods transport.

 The transportation of propane is regulated under the federal Transportation of Dangerous Goods (TDG) Act and Regulations.
 The TDG Act and Regulations specify certain requirements for transporting propane, such as means of containment, permits and emergency response assistance plans.

 - TDG Emergency Response Assistance Plans (ERAPs)

 The TDG Act requires that before a person offers for transport or imports certain dangerous goods, the person must have an approved Emergency Response Assistance Plan (ERAP).

 See the TDG website for more about ERAPs.

-For assistance with your ERAP, please see the LPG Emergency Response Corporation website.
+For assistance with your ERAP, please see the Emergency Response Assistance Canada (ERAC) website.